 There is little that can justify any increased risk to a child simply to get rid of a yeast infection with a prescription drug.
 There are safer alternatives out there.
 And, although many studies will seemingly overlook slight increases in birth abnormalities, even small increases are important to consider given a yeast infection is rarely life threatening.
 I think the researchers from the 1998 Clinical Infectious Diseases study were correct when they said “Careful consideration of the benefit to the mother and the risk to the fetus is required when prescribing antifungal therapy in pregnancy.”

-Fluconazole Pill Medication and Children
+Fluconazole and Children

 Common Fluconazole Pill Medication Side Effects

-There are a wide variety of unwanted health problems that can result at times for individuals who take fluconazole.
-Here are some of the severe and mild side effects that you could experience when you take this drug.
-Some of these side effects may be dose dependant and could be more severe if higher doses are taken into the body.
+There are a wide variety of unwanted health problems, that can result at times, for individuals who take fluconazole.
+Here are some of the severe, and mild, side effects that you could experience when you take this drug.
+Some of these side effects may be dose dependant; and, could be more severe if higher doses are taken into the body.

 Severe Side Effects